jmtjunior/MovieApp/README.md

 # Movie app.
-Web application to be used on mobile.
+Web application for mobile.
 Version 1.0.0

 Movie App powered by TMDB.
 Mobile App that shows upcoming movies and search movies by title.